kaungKhantToe/src/README.md

 👀 I’m interested in ...Software Development: whether front-end or backend

-🌱 I’m currently learning ...Java and Python while working on databases and other languages
+🌱 I’m currently learning ...Java and Web development while working on databases and other languages

 💞️ I’m looking to collaborate on ...Java projects with moderate difficulty to sharpen my skills